-The Countercyclical Capital Buffer (CCyB) rate for the fourth quarter of 2016 has been set at zero per cent
+The Countercyclical Capital Buffer (CCyB) rate for the second quarter of 2017 has been set at zero per cent

-Based on the analysis of the reference indicators the Bank of Italy has decided to keep the countercyclical capital buffer rate at zero for the fourth quarter of 2016.
+Based on the analysis of the reference indicators the Bank of Italy has decided to keep the countercyclical capital buffer rate at zero for the second quarter of 2017.
 Specifically:

-- In the second quarter of 2016 the deviation of the bank-credit-to-GDP ratio from its long-term trend (the credit-to-GDP gap), calculated using the standard methodology, was about -8 percentage points (see the table below and Figure 1), substantially unchanged from previous quarter.
-According to the methodology developed by the Bank of Italy, which takes account of the specificities of Italy's credit cycle, the gap was about -6 points.2 There are similar findings from the analysis of the total-credit-to-GDP gap for the first quarter of 2016 (the last quarter for which data are available; see the table below and Figure 2). - Although the Italian economy's macro-financial conditions are improving, they remain generally weak.
-The unemployment rate has been almost unchanged over the last few months and it is still at a historically high level (Figure 3).
-Growth in bank credit to the private sector is slightly positive but business lending continues to be close to zero (Figure 4).
-Real property prices remain well below their long-term level (Figure 5).
-Bad loans in proportion to total loans (gross of provisions), although declining, remain high (Figure 6).3
+- In the fourth quarter of 2016 the deviation of the bank-credit-to-GDP ratio from its long-term trend (the credit-to-GDP gap), calculated using the standard methodology set by the Basel Committee on Banking Supervision, was about -10 percentage points (see the table below and Figure 1), widening with respect to the previous quarter.
+According to the methodology developed by the Bank of Italy, which takes into account the specific features of Italy's credit cycle, the gap was about -7 points.2 Similar findings emerged from the analysis of the total-credit-to-GDP gap for the third quarter of 2016 (the last quarter for which data are available; see the table below and Figure 2). - The Italian economy's macro-financial conditions remain generally weak.
+The unemployment rate is at a historically high level (Figure 3).
+Growth in bank credit to the private sector is slightly positive but the rate of growth of business lending continues to be close to zero (Figure 4).
+Though declining, the stock of non-performing loans (gross of provisions) in proportion to the total remains high (Figure 5).3 Real property prices have stabilized but are still well below their long-term level (Figure 6).